rubyfu/RubyFu/contribution.md

         [1]: http://TheSouceCodeURL

-    Your notes should be under footer's line, Add the following to initiate the footer if not exist
+    Your notes should be under the footer's line.
+Add the following to initiate the footer if it does not yet exist

         <br><br><br>
         ---